-A dentist provides many services from basic cleanings to advances procedures.
-These services include simple cleanup, braces, dentures and gum cleaning.
-They also include more complicated procedures such as root canal, oral cancer examinations, bonding and more.
+A dentist provides many services from basic cleanings to advanced procedures.
+These services include simple cleanup, braces, dentures, and gum cleaning.
+They also include more complicated procedures such as root canal, oral cancer examinations, bonding, and more.
 Some procedures are one-time necessities and others are performed annually during regular checkups.
 Listed below is general information about a variety of common dental procedures.

 The root canal procedure involves opening a tooth in order to remove infected areas inside it.
-This process is done in place of extraction, because keeping your natural teeth helps keep your mouth, face and jaw healthier.
+This process is done in place of extraction because keeping your natural teeth helps keep your mouth, face, and jaw healthier.
 The price of a root canal procedure varies depending on the location of the tooth being treated and how badly the tooth is damaged.
-For example, teeth located in more easily reachable positions cost less then molars in the back.
-Out-of-pocket fees can range from approximately $750 through to over $1,000.
+For example, teeth located in more easily reachable positions cost less than molars in the back.
+Out-of-pocket fees can range from approximately $750 to over $1,000.

 Braces and Dentures